meltyourface/blank/posts/teachings/Ritual-for-Psychic-Protection-Sigil-Banishing-and-Celestial-Guardians/index.md

 ## Title: The Rite of Voiding Shadows

-Purpose: To dispel malevolent psychic attacks and protect oneself from any further intrusions.
+**Purpose**: To dispel malevolent psychic attacks and protect oneself from any further intrusions.

 Consecrated Ritual Tools:
 1. Athame (a ritual knife) - to direct personal power and energy.